 If you want to have easy access to the town, you want to be central.
 Then again, some people prefer the isolation and quiet of being further out on the lagoon, eating most of their meals at their accommodation.
 The choice is up to you.

-Best Luxury Accommodation in Bacalar: Mia Bacalar Luxury Resort & Spa
+Best Luxury Accommodation in Bacalar Mexico: Mia Bacalar Luxury Resort & Spa

 If you want to be surrounded by beauty and don’t mind being away from the town, Mia Bacalar Luxury Resort & Spa is the single most splurge-worthy place in Bacalar.
 It’s on an isolated spot on the lake, but you have large suites (some with a tub in the middle of the room!), a full spa, and it’s like your own private corner of paradise.

-If you want to stay in a really nice place right in Bacalar town, where you can walk to all the restaurants, I recommend Hotel Carolina.
+If you would rather be in a really nice place right in Bacalar town, where you can walk to all the restaurants, I recommend Hotel Carolina.
 It’s right in the middle of everything, the rooms are super nice, and it has its own private lakefront area with swings right in the water.

 If you want to stay somewhere that feels high-end but doesn’t break the bank, Casa Chukum is a great option.
 Located a short walk from the main square, the rooms are quirky and colorful, the bathrooms are modern, and there’s a cute backyard area.